aethelnet/aethelnet/README.md

 *   **`aethelnet-node`**
     The execution and API layer.
 Exposes the core graph state via a FastAPI backend.
 Designed for high-throughput concurrency, it utilizes a PostgreSQL `SKIP LOCKED` asynchronous queue to prevent database deadlocks during massive data ingestion.
 Inter-node synchronization is handled via a compressed MsgPack binary protocol to maximize bandwidth efficiency.

-*   **`auratic-systems-prime`**
-    The orchestration and ingestion layer.
-Features autonomous crawling agents that format unstructured data for the node's `universal_ingest` endpoint.
-It includes the continuous background loop that evaluates node confidence metrics and resolves topological plateaus through automated web verification.

 *   **`aethelnet-unit`**
     The frontend visualization module.
 A lightweight, vanilla JavaScript monitor utilizing WebGL/Canvas to render the high-dimensional state, network topology, and node confidence metrics of a local LGNN instance in real time.